Seven Christmases past, we made a Christmas Sangria with Sandeman Port. It included cinnamon schnapps and clementine

 By the second half of the 15th century, a significant amount of Portuguese wine was being exported to England.

-The first wines known as Port were exported in the latter the 17th century, following the Anglo-Portuguese commercial treaty of 1654.
+The first wines known as Port were exported in the latter 17th century, following the Anglo-Portuguese commercial treaty of 1654.
 English wine merchants settled in Portugal to oversee the trade.

 The fortified wine we know today was first created to preserve the wine during the long journey from the Douro Valley to England.
 It began to be fortified with the addition of brandy prior to bottling the aged red wine.

-Today, the process of fortifying Port is different: The wine is fortified during fermentation and not after ageing.
+Today, the process of fortifying Port is different: The wine is fortified during fermentation and not after aging.

 THE EXPRESSIONS (TYPES) OF PORT

 Expressions is an industry name for the different styles, types, or varieties produced by a particular house [brand].

 Colheita Port: A single-vintage tawny port is aged for at least seven years.
 The vintage year is on the bottle, instead of a category of age (10 years, 20 years, etc.).
-It is different from Vintage Port, which spends only about 18 months in barrels after vinification and will continue to mature in the bottle.
+It differs from Vintage Port, which spends only about 18 months in barrels after vinification and will continue to mature in the bottle.
 A Colheita may have spent 20 or more years in wooden barrels before being bottled and sold.
 White Colheitas have also been produced.

 Crusted Port: Usually a blend of several vintages to achieve specific characteristics, Crusted Port is bottled unfiltered and sealed with a traditional cork.
 Like Vintage Port, it needs to be decanted before drinking.